thinkst/canarytools-docs/docs/guide/terminology.md

 Consider creating different flocks for different teams, locations, subnets, or environments.

 Each Flock can inherit configuration from your global settings, or you can individually configure settings as needed.

+## Flock pending queues

+Flocks can limit the number of Birds which are commissioned into them with per-flock canary limits.
+When a flock has reached its canary limit, the flock is full.
+New birds can still be assigned to a full flock by adding them to that flock's pending queue.

+Birds will automatically commission from the pending queue as soon as there is space for them in the flock or the limit is disabled.

 ## Managers